-The Intentional technology allows a business professional to put their knowledge into a new type of software we call a Knowledge Workbench.
+The Intentional technology allows a business professional to record their knowledge into a new type of software we call a Knowledge Workbench.
+The knowledge workbench provides the editor to record knowledge using these languages.
+It integrates these languages so that business users can express and validate their domain knowledge in a correct and consistent way.
 A Knowledge Workbench uses a set of integrated domain languages that are chosen by the user to express their knowledge.
 The users embody their knowledge using the domain languages which are suitable for the domain at hand.
 These domain languages are not limited to text, but can use any type and mix of notation like tables, graphics, formulas, diagrams, symbols, and text.
 Programmers are still involved, but focused on the task they do best – creating a clean, generic and robust implementation for the domain languages and their generators.

 The benefit is that Intentional technology better represents the multidisciplinary knowledge needed to solve real world problems.

 The key underlying technologies are:

 - Intentional Tree – provides a uniform representation of languages (schema) and knowledge (domain code) with resolution of references by identity rather than by name.

 - Reversible Transformation – provides semantics to languages through a chain of bi-directional transformations between nodes in Intentional Trees.